GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 October 1, 2021

 This release contains significantly more promise updates than any previous release.
-Updates include both general and Chrome OS-specific extensions APIs.
+Updates include both general and ChromeOS-specific extensions APIs.
 Expand the following sections for details.

 {% Details %}
 {% DetailsSummary %}